Credit Score Needed for Different Loans: i.e. Buying a House, Car, etc

 Is a 630 Credit Score good for an Auto Loan?

 It’s an ok score for a car loan.
 You’ll probably be approved but you won’t get the best offer on terms or interest rates.
 However, you won’t get the worst offer on interest rates either.
 If you can come up with a larger down payment or boost your score by 40 points you’ll get a better deal on your loan.
+There are ways to raise credit score 100 points overnight believe it or not.

 Is 670 a Good Credit Score for a Car Loan?